-When working in the garden this month be extremely careful of the temperatures, which has now peaked and can regularly hit 40 degrees or more this time of year.
+When working in the garden this month be extremely careful of the temperatures, which has now peaked and can sometimes hit 40 degrees or more this time of year.
 Work at the start and end of the day to avoid the strongest of the sun, wear sunblock and keep well hydrated.

 A lush, green lawn may be but a distant memory, but don’t fret.
 A browning lawn is grass’ natural adaptation to drought conditions.
 Unless you have the water available to be able to do it sustainably, don’t water the lawn.
 The lawn will return all by itself with the autumn rains.
 Have faith.
 Keep mowing (on a high setting), if only to remove the flowerheads of any lawn weeds, but don’t be tempted to apply a lawn feed to encourage it to return now.
 You may just stress it enough to kill it.